-There’s also a huge cultural shift right now towards finding positive employee experiences.
+There’s also a huge cultural shift right as an increasing amount of organisations are attempting to implement and drive exceptional employee experiences.
 In the midst of what media outlets are branding ‘the Great Resignation’, millions of workers worldwide are considering whether they feel genuinely supported and valued by their employer – and prepared to walk if they don’t.

 So how do we focus on attracting, and just as importantly retaining, top talent through an improved employee experience?
 Digital transformation can significantly improve the employee experience and ease many of the pressures and frustrations for employees, in the following ways.

 1.Embrace flexibility as part of business, supported with a tailored intranet

 Flexible and hybrid work is here to stay, even as we slowly ease out of pandemic arrangements.
 75% of Australian workers expect that employers will support future work-from-home plans, optimally around two days per week so they can still have face-to-face time with colleagues.

 The key to this is digital transformation and integration of your communication and collaboration tools, with modern intranet CMS software that can be tailored to your organisation’s ways of working.